An estimated 75% of jobs in the future will require STEM skills - how can we develop a workforce that can meet this increased demand for STEM skills?

 Funded by the NSW Department of Education, the STEM Industry School Partnership Program (SISP) matches schools in each region with an industry partner and technology program.

 The program provides students in years 5 to 8 in regional areas with age appropriate STEM skills and pathways to STEM jobs.
-In 2018, RDA Southern Inland, RDA Hunter and RDA Central West piloted the program.
-In 2019, the program has been expanded to RDA Riverina and RDA Mid North Coast.
+In 2018, RDA Southern Inland was a part of the pilot program.

 This Project sees RDAs, industry and schools working together to focus the narrative for primary and secondary students on how STEM skills and knowledge can solve real world problems.
-It introduces primary and secondary students in Crookwell and Goulburn to STEM opportunities in this booming Renewable Energy sector in the Southern Inland.
+It introduces primary and secondary students in the Southern Inland to STEM opportunities and occupations in the Southern Inland.